 Ryan Calo

-Professor of Law at University of Washington
+Professor at University of Washington

 Ryota Akasaka